pslib-cz/2023-l4-web-typographic-library-VeronikaLatova/README.md

 <a class="button button--basic">Button</a>
 ```
 ## Lists
 There are two types of lists.
-Ordered list `<ol>` and unordered `<ul>` list.
+Ordered list `<ol>` and unordered `<ul>` list. `<li>` is an item in both of them.
 In this library, styled lists have for example bigger space between lines and bold numbers in the beginning of a list.
 This is just an example, how to create ordered and unordered lists:
 ### Ordered list
 ```html